oblinger/HookAnchorApp/T/KM/KM Anchors.md

-I need a better name for this system.
+I need a better name for this system!
 Its core construct could be called a jump page, a group, a bucket, an anchor, a project, a hook.
 Not sure of the best metaphor.

-# The Hook System   (I need a better name!)
+# The Hook Set System   (I need a better name!)

-Personally managed knowledge is usually captured, retrieved, and processed from within a specific usage context.
-There are large benefits if that knowledge is organized appropriately for the context in which is it captured, retrieved and used.
-This simple observation is at the heart of the jump page system.
+Personally managed knowledge is usually (1) captured, (2) retrieved, and (3) used within a specific contexts.
+There are large benefits if that knowledge is organized appropriately for the contexts in which is it captured, retrieved and used.
+Ensuring these contexts remain appropriately organized over time is the heart and value of the hook system.

+OVERVIEW
+- The core of this system is the "Hook Set" -- a series of usage contexts (called "hooks") into which information is organized.
+- At any given time up to 100 or so hook contexts will be active, gradually they fade to become passive and eventually archived.
+- Hooks are organized in a continuously evolving two-level index, one global index over active contexts and a second level index for each hook.
+- The approach has several key benefits:
+	- One always knows where to find a given piece of knowledge
+	- Access to any given piece of knowledge can be done in at most two steps.
+	- And refactoring the index can be done incrementally and rapidly since each individual index is small.
+- There are several important "Exception" categories of info that is better handled using specialized patterns:
+	- ENTITIES - Knowledge about Entities like people or corporations (anything with a unique proper name) is handled specially.
+	- LISTS -
+	- LOGS -
+	- MEETINGS - Any information captured during synchronous communication (phone, chat, zoom, etc.) with entities.

+## The Hook Set System

 ### Partitioning all activity into usage contexts (called "hooks")